eradiate/eradiate/docs/rst/user_guide/unit_guide_user.rst

   quantity IDs).

-Units fetching their defaults at runtime from unit contexts can be overridden using the :meth:`pinttr.UnitContext.override` method.
+Units fetching their defaults at runtime from unit contexts can be overridden using the :meth:`pinttrs.UnitContext.override` method.